natcap/invest.users-guide/source/carbonstorage.rst

 5    Open/urban          5           1          5            1          15          2         2           0.5
 ==== ================== ============ ========== ============ ========== =========== ========= =========== =========

+  *Confidence threshold (for uncertainty):* The uncertainty model also requires an additional *confidence threshold* parameter which is input directly through the tool interface rather than through a file.
+This is used as the minimum probability of storage increase or decrease for which we highlight cells in the 'conf' output file.

 3.	**Current harvest rates map (optional)**.
 A GIS shape file of polygons (parcels in our vernacular), contains data on: